 After some contemplation, BonBon decided to support the bear in his project.
 And she swore to herself she’d make sure that the bear took proper care of the rabbit and that she had a good life, as long or short it may be.

-So the bear adopted a rabbit from a farm, which was located on the countryside and supplied rabbits for the meat industry as well as animal testing laboratories.
+So the bear adopted a rabbit from a farm, which was located on the countryside and supplied rabbits for the meat industry as well as animal testing laboratories in Korea.

 The rabbit, although still young, was larger than those regular rabbits from pet shops.
 Her fur was buff-colored and the hairs ended in black tips – only her belly was white.
 Her small head was round; the body was large and oval.
 The color and the shape of her body made the rabbit look like a gigantic, fluffy peanut. 🥜 Accordingly, the rabbit was named Peanut (땅콩).